 - Full gauntlets are required whenever a weapon without a closed guard, such as a long sword or spear, is being used.
 These can be constructed of any material sufficient to protect the hand from a C&T blow.
 Metal finger gauntlets, metal or leather full gauntlets, and fully padded WMA style gauntlets are examples of sufficient protection.

-- Meridies has two Cut and Thrust authorizations: Basic and Advanced.
+- Meridies has three Cut and Thrust authorizations: Basic ,Advanced, and Melee

 - In order to authorize in Basic C&T, a combatant must hold either an advanced rapier or armored authorization.